kuberlab/docs/docs/Datasets/usage.md

-To use the Dataset object in the KuberLab project, a user needs to add ‘Dataset’ as a source in the project, and it will become available to the Jupyter Notebook as well as the Python or R execution environments.
+To use the Dataset object in the **Kibernetika** project, a user needs to add ***Dataset*** as a source in the project, and it will become available to the Jupyter Notebook as well as the Python or R execution environments.

 To configure this, select the storage type ‘dataset’, and choose the required dataset and version from the list displayed (see figure below).